veliovgroup/ostrio/docs/prerendering/optimization.md

 </html>
 ```

-It is a good idea to set a timeout, for case if page wasn't rendered in an expected period of time (*due to an error or bad application logic*):
+It is a good idea to set a timeout, for the case if the page wasn't rendered in an expected period of time (*due to an error or bad application logic*):
 ```js
 setTimeout(function () {
   window.IS_RENDERED = true;